mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

-* The pre-rendering must run within a timeout so that if for some reason it takes longer than x ms or whatever a reasonable threshold for a particular app might be, the server cancels the pre-renderer and instead serve the SPA the classic way (which is just responding with a static file).
+* The pre-rendering must run within a timeout so that if for some reason it takes longer than x ms or whatever a reasonable threshold for a particular app might be, the server cancels the pre-renderer and instead serves the SPA the classic way (which is just responding with a static file).
-* Likewise should errors in the pre-renderer not be forwarded to the users and thus block them from booting the app in the browser.
+* Likewise, errors in the pre-renderer should not be forwarded to the users and thus block them from booting the app in the browser.
 Whenever the pre-renderer encounters an error, it should fall back to serving the app the classic SPA way just like if it runs into the timeout.